 Vedic Multiplication: Do you multiply this way!

-Vedic multiplication — formally “Urdhva-Tiryagbhyam” from Bharati Krishna Tirtha’s 1965 book on Vedic mathematics — is a set of pattern-based shortcuts that let you multiply two numbers in your head faster than the standard long-multiplication algorithm taught in school.
-I learned Vedic math as a teenager preparing for engineering entrance exams in India and still use it for back-of-envelope calculations.
+Vedic multiplication, formally “Urdhva-Tiryagbhyam” from Bharati Krishna Tirtha’s 1965 book on Vedic mathematics, is a set of pattern-based shortcuts that let you multiply two numbers in your head faster than the standard long-multiplication algorithm taught in school.
+It’s a criss-cross multiplication trick: you build the answer one digit at a time instead of stacking partial products.
+I learned this fast multiplication trick as a teenager preparing for engineering entrance exams in India, and I still use it for back-of-envelope calculations today.
 The methods are clean, the patterns are visually memorable, and once you’ve seen them, you’ll wonder why every school doesn’t teach this.
-This guide covers the core multiplication sutras, worked examples for 2-digit and 3-digit products, and the limits of the technique — what it does well and what it doesn’t.
+This guide covers the core multiplication sutras, worked examples for 2-digit and 3-digit products, and the limits of the technique, including what it does well and what it doesn’t.

 Before my college days, I multiplied numbers the way everyone else did – writing partial products, aligning columns, and adding everything up.
 It worked, but it was slow.